Explore the Historic 17 Mile House Farm Park in Parker, CO

 If you’re planning a visit to Parker, Colorado, you’ll want to check out 17 Mile House Farm Park.
-This historic site is listed on the National Register of Historic Places, and includes a 19th century farmhouse, outbuildings, and trails and interpretive exhibits.
+This historic site is listed on the National Register of Historic Places, and includes a 19th-century farmhouse, outbuildings, trails, and interpretive exhibits.
 There are also hiking trails and picnic areas, so you’re sure to have a memorable experience.
 Read on to learn more about this park.

 The National Register of Historic Places has recognized the 155-year-old 17 Mile House as a landmark of the region.
 This historic structure served as a rest stop for 1860s pioneers traveling the trail to the gold fields in California.
 This park was originally zoned for commercial development, but nine entities acquired the property in 2001.
 The National Register of Historic Places listing of 17 Mile House Farm Park Parker CO dates to 1983.
 Next article.